How to create a subscription business plan (+ free PDF template)

 - Your Customer Acquisition Cost (CAC): is it too high?
 How can you push this down?

-- Your Customer Lifetime Value (CLV).
+- Your subscriber Lifetime Value (LTV).
 If your customers are cancelling their subscriptions after one or two months, this will reduce their CLV, which defeats the whole purpose of working with a subscription box model

 - Your website’s conversion rate: too low?
 Put some work into optimizing your website!